 The Nightriders, still going strong, re-equipped with an all Sonic Blue Fender line-up – 2 Strats and a Jazz Bass.
 We later recruited lead vocalist Peter Wright and became Peter Night and The Nightriders.

-The Transatlantics split up, and John, Ian, and I formed The Glass Opening blues band and continued broadcasting on the BBC.
-At this point I was determined that eventually, I would turn professional, having previously cultivated an interest in music arranging while working alongside the big bands on Radio 2.
+The Transatlantics split up, and John, Ian, and I formed The Glass Opening blues band with Tony Miles on drums and soul singer Tosh Yates; we continued broadcasting on the BBC.
+At this point I was determined that eventually, I would turn professional, having previously cultivated an interest in music arranging while working alongside the big bands of Johnny Howard, Ray McVay and Joe Loss on Radio 2.
 Already having a good ear, I set about teaching myself to read and write music.

 I turned professional for a short season with a 7 piece band called The Seventh Elation formed of friends from various Mecca bands.